What is a Credit Card Minimum Payment?

 Important Terms to Know for Minimum Credit Card Payments

-Principal: It refers to the original sum of money borrowed or the remaining amount of the original loan that is still owed, excluding interest and fees.
+This refers to the total amount of money you owe on your credit card, including interest, purchases and fees. | This refers to the original sum of money borrowed or the remaining amount of the original loan that is still owed, excluding interest and fees. | This refers to the percentage charged by the credit card issuer on the outstanding balance, expressed as an annual percentage rate (APR). |

-How is a Credit Card’s Minimum Payment Calculated?
+Practical Example of Credit Card’s Minimum Payment

 However, the exact calculation criteria depend on the terms and conditions of the company and the consumer account.